 Somerset was a runaway slave who had been recaptured and held aboard a ship bound for Jamaica.
 The slavery abolitionist, Granville Sharp, helped Somerset to bring his case to court.
 Sharp wanted to find out once and for all if slavery was legal in England.

 After much delay Lord Mansfield eventually gave a carefully worded judgement.
 He avoided the question of whether slavery was legal in England.
 Instead he stated:

 No master was ever allowed here to take a slave by force to be sold abroad because he deserted from his service, or for any other reason whatever.
-Lord Mansfield, judgement in the Somerset case.

 James Somerset was freed.

 Immediately afterwards the Somerset case was hailed by many as a victory.
 However, some slave owners ignored the ruling and continued to take Africans abroad forcibly.

 The case of James Somerset was widely reported in the press and highlighted the question of slavery and British involvement in the slave trade.

 In 1781 133 slaves on board the ship Zong on route to Jamaica were thrown overboard so that the owners could claim the insurance on them under British law.